-2.2.1 Step 1: HUD publishes the Urban County Notice-notifying counties of their status for the FY 2024 qualification process
+2.2.1 Step 1: HUD publishes the Urban County Notice-notifying counties of their status for the FY 2025 qualification process

 The first step is our publication of this Notice.
-It establishes requirements and deadlines for Urban County qualification, and notifies your county of its Urban County status in these seven lists of counties (GO TO SECTION 4.1):
+It establishes requirements and deadlines for Urban County qualification, and notifies your county of its Urban County status in seven lists of counties (GO TO SECTION 4.1):

-- 1. All Currently Qualified Urban Counties

-- 2. Urban Counties Requalifying in FY 2024

-- 3. Urban Counties Requalifying in FY 2025

-- 4. Urban Counties Requalifying in FY 2026

-- 5. Counties Qualified through FY 2025 or FY 2026 Containing Nonparticipating UGLGs

-- 6. Counties that Could Qualify if Entitlement Cities Relinquished Entitlement Status

-- 7. Counties Previously Determined Eligible but NOT Accepting Urban County Status
+- 1. All Currently Qualified Urban Counties - 2.
+Urban Counties Requalifying in FY 2025 for FYs 2026-28 - 3.
+Urban Counties Requalifying in FY 2026 for FYs 2027-29 - 4.
+Urban Counties Requalifying in FY 2027 for FYs 2028-30 - 5.
+Counties Qualified through FY 2026 or FY 2027 That Contain Nonparticipating UGLGs - 6.
+Counties That May Qualify if Metropolitan Cities Relinquished Entitlement Status - 7.
+Counties Previously Determined Eligible but NOT Accepting Urban County Status

-2.2.2 Step 2: County determines participants for Urban County for the FYs 2025-27 qualification period via outreach
+2.2.2 Step 2: County determines participants for their Urban County for the FY 2026-28 qualification period via outreach

-Your county will contact the units of general local government (UGLGs) within your county in writing to determine the participants for your Urban County for FYs 2025-27.
-Your county should also communicate with potentially eligible Metropolitan Cities to determine their plans for FYs 2025-27.
+Your county will contact the units of general local government (UGLGs) within your county in writing to determine the participants for your Urban County for FYs 2026-28.
+Your county should also communicate with potentially eligible Metropolitan Cities to determine their plans for FYs 2026-28.